 When creating a budget, some people will often group savings and debt repayment together.
 Debt should be a completely different portion of your budget.
 It should also be a major focus to pay it off as quickly as possible.

 Setting money aside each month for taxes is extremely important, especially if you run your own business or have a successful side hustle.
-Know how much tax you will have to pay, and set that money aside and don’t spend it!
+Know how much tax you will have to pay, set that money aside and don’t spend it!

 Budgets don’t always need to include strict expenses.
 Traveling and family vacations should be relaxing and should not leave you feeling stressed and broke.